Public voting is now open for the FOOH Awards! Have your say on the final winners.

 Discover the technical aspects of capturing footage for fake out-of-home advertising.

-In the previous part of our tech blog series, we dived into the planning stage of Fake Out Of Home productions.
+In the previous part of our tech blog series, we dove into the planning stage of Fake Out Of Home productions.
 Our advert has been carefully planned, taking into account all the foreseeable production issues and preparing for unforeseen problems.

 Camera Equipment for FOOH Production

-Mobile Phones vs Cameras
+Mobile Phones vs. Cameras

 Mirrorless or DSLR cameras, along with professional cinema cameras with interchangeable lenses, offer excellent video quality for top-tier Fake Out Of Home ads.
 Cinema cameras also provide better handling options through a large number of accessories.